-For compliance professionals working large government or commercial contracts, identifying risk factors in the documents is a daily activity; one they must get right.
+For compliance professionals working on a large government or commercial RFP, identifying risk factors in the documents is a daily activity; one they must get right.
 The proposal review rule of thumb is ‘trust but verify‘.

 If you discover onerous conditions too late, it comes with program delivery risk and cost implications.

 I was chatting recently with a couple of people from one of our more recent US customers.
 This company is a management consulting firm with over 1000 professionals serving public sector government clients.
 The company wanted to streamline the risk proposal review process for government-issued documents.
 They deployed VisibleThread in late Q3, 2013.